ZimengXiong/Hunyuan3D-Swift/README.md

-A native [MLX-Swift](https://github.com/ml-explore/mlx-swift) port of Tencent's [Hunyuan3D](https://github.com/Tencent-Hunyuan/Hunyuan3D-2) image-to-3D pipelines, running entirely on Apple silicon — pure Swift, no Python, no PyTorch, no CUDA in the path.
-Two libraries and one CLI take a single reference image all the way to a textured GLB on-device:
+A native [MLX-Swift](https://github.com/ml-explore/mlx-swift) port of Tencent's [Hunyuan3D](https://github.com/Tencent-Hunyuan/Hunyuan3D-2) image-to-3D pipelines, running entirely on Apple silicon, pure Swift, no Python, no PyTorch, no CUDA in the path.

-- **`Hy3DMLX`** — shape generation: DiT flow-matching + ShapeVAE geo-decoder + DINOv2
-  image conditioning + marching cubes.
-- **`HunyuanPaintMLX`** — texture painting: SD2.1 multiview diffusion (RGB and PBR), xatlas UV unwrap, rasterize/bake, EDT + Navier-Stokes inpaint, and RealESRGAN ×4 super-resolution.
-- **`hy3d`** — a CLI that runs either stage or chains them (`image → textured GLB`).

 Both libraries are verified against the [Python MLX ports](#parity-measured) by threshold-gated parity fixtures.
 Those Python ports are themselves parity-verified against